espressif/esp-idf-sbom/README.md

 ## Manifest file

 During SBOM generation the esp-idf-sbom tool is looking for `sbom.yml` manifest files.
-The manifest file may be present at root of **project**, **component** or **submodule**.
-It is used as a source of information for the corresponding SPDX package in the SBOM file as described above.
+They are used as a source of information for the corresponding SPDX package in the SBOM file as described above.

+The manifest file may be present at root of **project**, **component**, **submodule** or in any of their sub-directories.
+If `sbom.yml` is found in a sub-directory a new **subpackage** SPDX package is created and linked with the parent SPDX package.
+This can be used in cases where e.g. one **component** contains multiple libraries and they should be represented by separate SPDX packages.

+Example of multiple `sbom.yml` files usage for the `console` component.

+    console
+    ├── argtable3
+    │   └── sbom.yml
+    ├── linenoise
+    │   └── sbom.yml
+    └── sbom.yml

+The `esp-idf-sbom` tool will create main console **component** package, which will contain two **subpackages** for `argtable3` and `linenoise` libraries.
+Please note that the manifest file in the `console` component root directory is not necessary to create SPDX package, because `esp-idf-sbom` automatically creates SPDX package for each **component**.
+The `sbom.yml` files may be placed at any sub-directory depth and `esp-idf-sbom` will create proper SPDX package hierarchy for them.

-It's a simple yaml file, which may contain the following entries.
+The `sbom.yml` is a simple yaml file, which may contain the following entries.

 * **version**:
     Package version.